corbanmailloux/corb.co/content/posts/rgbduino/index.md

 {{< banner color="blue" >}}
 **Note from the future:** [RGBDuino](/posts/rgbduino) and [RGBWeb](/posts/rgbweb) are _very_ old and outdated, but they were some of my first publicly-shared projects so I keep them up for historical purposes.
 They were also my first steps into home automation and IoT devices.
 There are now many better ways to build this kind of system, especially if you're trying to use it as part of a larger lighting system.
+Personally, I love [ESPHome](https://esphome.io/) and use it with [Home Assistant](https://www.home-assistant.io/).
 {{< /banner >}}

 RGBDuino is a project created to use an Android device and an Arduino to control a string of red-green-blue LEDs over Bluetooth.
 The project consists of two main parts: the hardware side and the software side.